flows-network/github-pr-review/README.md

   </a>
 </p>

-[Deploy this function on flows.network](#deploy-the-pr-summary-app-for-your-github-repo), and you will get a GitHub 🤖 to review and summarize Pull Requests.
+[Deploy this function on flows.network](#deploy-the-pr-summary-app-for-your-github-repo), and you will get a GitHub 🤖 to review changed source code files in Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
-A few examples below!

 ## How it works